برجاء الإنتظار ...

 1. Chemotherapeutic agents should be prepared for administration only by professionals who have been trained in the safe use of preparation.

 2. Operations such as reconstitution of powder and transfer to syringes should be carried out only in the designated area.
+The work surface should be covered with disposable plastic-backed absorbent paper.

-3. The personnel carrying out these procedures should be adequately protected with clothing, gloves and eye shield.
+3. The personnel carrying out these procedures should be adequately protected with clothing, masks, gloves and eye shield.

 4. Pregnant personnel are advised not to handle chemotherapeutic agents.